dsolstad/mygg.js/README.md

 # mygg.js
 Inspired by Mosquito, MalaRIA and BeEF - mygg.js (*Norwegian for mosquito*) is a tool, written in Node/JavaScript, to proxy web traffic via cross-site scripting.
-It is small, simple, dependancy free, easy to configure and HTTPS-supported.
+It is small, simple, easy to configure and HTTPS-supported.
 The reason to use a XSS proxy is to browse through hooked browsers, which will append authentication headers, including cookies (even with httponly) automatically, that you would not otherwise get to retrieve with JavaScript.

 <img src="https://github.com/dsolstad/mygg.js/blob/master/diagram.png" alt="drawing" width="698" height="320"/>

-# Setup
+# Download and setup

 The server running mygg.js needs to be reachable from the hooked web browser, which means that the mygg.js server needs to be exposed directly on the Internet, unless the victim is on the same network as the mygg.js server.

-The only prerequisite is to have NodeJS above v8.11.2 and be able to run mygg.js as root.
+The only prerequisite is to have NodeJS above v8.11.2, Busboy formData library and be able to run mygg.js as root.

-# Download
 ```
+apt install nodejs npm
+npm install busboy
 wget https://raw.githubusercontent.com/dsolstad/mygg.js/master/mygg.js
 ```